College of Nursing Self-Guided Tour

 -

-XR simulations greatly increase the number of learning chances for students.
-With different XR methods and tools, it helps to connect classroom learning with real-life situations.
-This includes learning about making clinical decisions, understanding medications, practicing skills like communication with patients, addressing patient-specific issues and collecting data on social factors affecting health.
-Learn more about this technology here.
+XR simulations greatly increase learning opportunities for students.
+Using different XR methods and tools, the lab connects classroom learning with real-life situations — including clinical decision-making, understanding medications, communication skills, patient-specific care and social determinants of health.

 - 4. *The Dean Elizabeth R. Lenz Clinical Excellence Lab (Newton 256)